nerdvibe/LiskPaper/README.md

 ### Create your Lisk paper wallet offline in 2 easy steps

+## How to use
+Liskpaper works on browser via [liskpaper.com](https://liskpaper.com) and natively offline on Mac, Linux or Windows.
+[Here you can find the downloadable version of liskpaper](https://github.com/xunga/LiskPaper/releases/tag/1.0.0).

 ## What is a paper wallet?

 One of the most exciting things you can do with your Lisk is to send them to a piece of paper.